 At the end of 2017, I went back to a daily practice, this time attracted by the acrobatic side of yoga...
 It wouldn't be until summer 2018, during my first training with Joan Hyman (Annie Carpenter & Yogaworks USA: Maty Ezraty, Chuck Miller), that I glimpse the depth of yoga.
 In search of knowledge, I complete my training with Chad Hamrin and obtain the yoga alliance 500h certification.
 Chad and Joan introduce us to the philosophy of yoga, its pillars and break down each pose.
 But more than that, these trainings push me to undertake inner work, to anchor myself in the present moment, reduce the ego, etc.

 At the end of 2018, I discovered ashtanga vinyasa yoga, and literally fell in love with this practice.
-I have since been evolving under the guidance of Jérôme and Flower.
+I have been evolving since under the guidance of Jérôme and Flower.

 My classes are focused on anchoring in the present moment, through breathing.
 The intensity of the practice comes from the precision of the movement, and the particular attention given to breathing.